-The brief guide below is intended to help educate members and guests about what each of us can do to ensure we're prepared for paddling at sea.
+The guide below will help educate SPC members and guests about what each of us must do to ensure we're prepared for paddling at sea.

 If you are looking for additional information, keep checking back here.
 We'll update this section with links and other material as we find it.

 Rob Mousley's awesome post on everything related to safety while paddling.
 This is one of the best resources we have found if you're looking for gear, techniques, general information, on safety for big water paddling

 Thanks to Alec Wing for sharing this.
 Always good to keep in mind!

 Palawan Entry Traffic Pattern

 This has made the rounds on our club WhatsApp group chat and email many times.
 This is how things are supposed to go when you exit and return to SPC via the gap at Palawan Island, Sentosa.
 The top part shows what NOT to do.
 The bottom part illustrates the proper traffic patterns.